Best Online Master’s Degrees in: Autism

 Arizona State University also won recognition as the top online master's degree in autism for career support.
 The school's online graduate-level education programs were ranked 14th for student services and technology by U.S. News & World Report, demonstrating ASU's dedication to providing equal opportunities to their online students.
 In keeping with this, students enrolled in online programs still have full access to the school's career services department.
 This includes live chat with advisors, downloadable career guides, resume and cover letter editing, online job listings, and electronic library resources.
 In addition, distance learners who can travel to campus at the scheduled times are welcome at career fairs, workshops, and networking events.
 All of these resources and services helped to place ASU at the top of our list for career support.

-The award for best online master’s degree in autism for financial support was given to Arizona State University.
+The award for best online master's degree in autism for financial support was given to Arizona State University.
 Reasonable tuition rates and a strong track record of generous financial aid packages place ASU at the top of this category.
-According to reports from the National Center for Education Statistics, financial aid was awarded to 89% of incoming students in 2010.
+According to reports from the National Center for Education Statistics, financial aid was awarded to 89% of incoming students.
 Approximately 83% of those who received assistance were awarded some grant or scholarship funds as part of their aid package.
 Nearly half of students also took out loans to help with the cost of continued education, though mostly through federal loan programs.
-In 2009, the student loan default rate was 3.9%, an indication of manageable levels of debt for the vast majority of graduates.
+The student loan default rate was 3.9%, an indication of manageable levels of debt for the vast majority of graduates.

 The best online master's degree in autism for student engagement is Michigan State University.
 This public university located in East Lansing serves more than 47,000 students, including an expanded number of distance learners.
 U.S. News & World Report ranked the university's online graduate education programs among the top 100 schools for student engagement and accreditation.
 Faculty members skilled in fostering intellectual growth among online students, a highly interactive virtual learning environment, and strong retention and graduation rates all helped to place Michigan State University at the top of our list for student engagement.